carbon-language/carbon-lang/libcxx/docs/UsingLibcxx.rst

   $ clang++ -stdlib=libc++ test.cpp

-On systems where libc++ is the library in use by default such as macOS and FreeBSD, this flag is not required.
+On systems where libc++ is the library in use by default such as macOS, FreeBSD and OpenBSD, this flag is not required.

 .. _alternate libcxx: